shmalebx9/2020UABCANs/Torts/CAN.md

 # Assault

+**Elements:**

++ Any action, statement, or threat that creates a reasonable apprehension of IMMINENT harm.
++ The threat may be conditional or direct.

 ## Imminent Threat

 **At a glance:** A threat is imminent if a reasonable person would perceive that they were about to suffer harm.